Gilbert Colvin Primary School

 • understand and apply the principles of nutrition and learn how to cook.

-We build the cultural capital of our students by ensuring they have an understanding of contemporary design practice and design tradition.
-Our curriculum builds on the knowledge acquired during EYFS and exposes them to more complex and challenging content as they progress.
+Our design and technology curriculum uses resources from the DT Association, including 'Project on a Page'.
+We follow the 'Plan, Design, Make and Evaluate' approach to the teaching of DT as outlined in the National Curriculum Programmes of Study document.
+Our curriculum builds on the knowledge acquired during the early years and exposes children to more complex and challenging content as they progress.
 The children experience building and applying a range of knowledge, understanding and skills in order to design and make high-quality prototypes and products for a wide range of users.

 Children build on the following skills whilst at Gilbert Colvin Primary School: